 SSR2 Recommendation 9: Monitor and Enforce Compliance

 9.1.
-The ICANN Board should direct the compliance team to monitor and strictly enforce the compliance of contracted parties to current and future SSR and abuse related obligations in contracts, baseline agreements, temporary specifications, and community policies.
+The ICANN Board should direct the compliance team to monitor and strictly enforce the compliance of contracted parties to current and future SSR and abuse-related obligations in contracts, baseline agreements, temporary specifications, and community policies.

 9.2.
 ICANN org should proactively monitor and enforce registry and registrar contractual obligations to improve the accuracy of registration data.
 This monitoring and enforcement should include the validation of address fields and conducting periodic audits of the accuracy of registration data.
 ICANN org should focus their enforcement efforts on those registrars and registries that have been the subject of over 50 complaints or reports per year regarding their inclusion of inaccurate data to ICANN org.